Before Your Defense

 Once your formatting is approved and the office has received and approved all of your required forms, you will receive the “fireworks” email stating that you have completed the manuscript clearance process.
 Your manuscript is not cleared for graduation until you receive that email.
 Leaving campus or Tallahassee does not waive any of the requirements or deadlines.

-In order to submit your manuscript successfully, you must adhere to the formatting rules found in the "Guidelines and Requirements," as well as the deadlines outlined for the semester you plan to graduate.
+In order to submit your manuscript successfully, you must adhere to the formatting rules found in the most recent version of the "Guidelines and Requirements," as well as the deadlines outlined for the semester you plan to graduate.

 Last day for doctoral students to submit their manuscript for initial format check

 November 6, 2017

 Last day for master’s students to submit their manuscript for initial format check

 Last day for all doctoral and master’s students to submit final, defended version of manuscript and all required forms.

 December 15, 2017

 Last day for all doctoral and master’s students to receive clearance email from the Manuscript Clearance Office